 Even if you don’t face the worst consequences of chargebacks, they are bad for your business.
 You will have to pay a fee, lose the revenue on that sale, plus lose the product you sold in that transaction.
 It’s a pure loss for your business.

 Chargebacks are another example of how the true cost of cannabis payment solutions goes beyond the transaction fees.
-Read the contracts carefully, understand the impact of the fees on customers, ask lots of questions including the chargeback rate of a payment providers cannabis customers.
+Read the contracts carefully, understand the impact of the fees on customers, and ask lots of questions including the chargeback rate of cannabis payment providers.

 Hypur validates account information for security and to help prevent fraud.
-As a result, Hypur reduces the change that customers will have insufficient funds for the transaction.
+As a result, Hypur reduces the chance that customers will have insufficient funds for the transaction.